 SCHOLARSHIP FUNDS provide financial assistance for students seeking post-secondary education.
 Scholarships can benefit students from a certain city or high school, students from disadvantaged backgrounds, or students planning certain careers.
 Your client can also add to the Community Scholarship Funds for either Marion County or Hamilton County, which are permanent endowment funds that assist students who have financial need.

 DONOR-ADVISED FUNDS let your client make one contribution to CICF and recommend grants to not-for-profits.
 A donor-advised fund provides ease and flexibility in personal charitable giving.
 Your client makes a gift that is deductible in the year of the donation, and they can add to their fund at any time.
 Your client can name successor advisors to continue recommending grants after their lifetime.
-This is the closest thing to a private family foundation without all of the administrative burdens and costs, and allows your client to work with a staff philanthropic advisor dedicated to helping them accomplish their charitable goals.
+This is the closest thing to a private family foundation without all of the administrative burdens and costs, and allows your client to work with a staff effective philanthropy officer dedicated to helping them accomplish their charitable goals.

 A GIFT OF RETIREMENT FUNDS: Another easy way to leave a bequest is to name CICF as the beneficiary of your client’s retirement funds held in their IRA, 401(k), or 403(b) to add to or establish a charitable fund.
 This is a simple and effective way— and maybe the most tax advantageous—to create your client’s legacy since it will not be subject to either estate or income taxes, as it would be if left to anyone but a spouse.

 A GIFT OF LIFE INSURANCE: Like retirement accounts, a separate beneficiary designation form determines who will receive money from your client’s life insurance policies.
 Policies they own enable them to name a charitable beneficiary.
 A simple way to make a legacy gift is to designate CICF as the full or partial beneficiary on the required beneficiary form.